loighic/loighic.github.io/_pages/macro/pt3a/AD-AS_shifts.md

 ##### The factors that shift AD

 The real wealth effect, the interest rate effect, and the foreign price effect explain what happens to the level of aggregate demand (i.e., GDP) when the price level changes.
-When the price level changes, each effect explains why we move to a higher or lower point *on the* aggregate demand curve.
+In short, each effect explains why, when the price level changes, we move to a higher or lower point *on the* aggregate demand curve.
 Since these changes are caused by a change to the price level (which is on the vertical axis), we don't need to move the aggregate demand curve.
 It stays right where it is.

-Aggregate demand (the whole curve) can increase, though.
+Aggregate demand (the whole curve) can increase, however.
 When it does, the curve will move to the right.
 And likewise, if aggregate demand decreases, then the curve will move to the left.

 <div class="container">